PBC-AB/luminarium_ai_template/luminarium_standards.md

 Component Library and Approach

-We leverage Mantine as our primary component library.
-The goal is to use its components effectively to build consistent UIs while minimizing custom code and ensuring AI agent compatibility.
+We leverage Mantine as our primary component library, primarily through the shared `@PBC-AB/luminarium-core-ui` package and direct usage within features.

+- **Core UI Package (`@PBC-AB/luminarium-core-ui`):**
+    - Contains the foundational Mantine theme configuration (`theme.ts`).
+    - Provides the standard `AppLayout` component.
+    - May contain other shared, generic UI primitives or components intended for use across multiple Luminarium projects.
+    - This package is versioned and published privately to GitHub Packages.

 - **Composition over Configuration:** Prefer composing UIs from Mantine's smaller, focused components (e.g., using `Modal.Header`, `Modal.Body`, `Modal.Footer`) rather than relying on single, highly configurable components with complex props.
 This simplifies usage for both humans and AI agents.

 - **Customization Strategy:**
-    - **Theme Overrides:** For global style changes (e.g., default button appearance, color palette), use the Mantine theme object (`src/styles/theme.ts` or similar).
-This ensures consistency across the application.
+    - **Core Theme Changes (Rebranding, etc.):** Major theme changes MUST be implemented by updating the `theme.ts` file *within the `@PBC-AB/luminarium-core-ui` package*, building, versioning, and publishing the package.
+Consuming projects then update their dependency.
+    - **Application-Specific Theme Overrides:** Minor, *application-specific* theme adjustments or additions can be made by potentially creating a wrapper theme object in the main application's `src/` directory that imports and merges with the core theme from the package.
+(Use sparingly).
     - **One-off Adjustments:** For minor, instance-specific style tweaks, use the `sx` prop directly on the Mantine component.
     - **Avoid Complex Styling:** Discourage the use of `createStyles`, CSS Modules, or extensive custom CSS unless absolutely necessary for unique UI requirements not achievable via theme or `sx`.

 - **Creating New Custom Components:**
-    - **Necessity:** Only create new custom components when Mantine does not offer a suitable primitive or composite component for the required functionality or appearance.
+    - **Decision:** When creating a new reusable component, decide if it belongs in the core `@PBC-AB/luminarium-core-ui` package (if generic and useful across projects) or within the application's `src/components/common/` or `src/features/[feature]/components/` (if specific to this application or feature).
     - **AI Agent Guideline:** **Crucially, if the AI agent determines a new custom component is needed, it must explicitly state its intention and reasoning, and ask for human confirmation before proceeding with the implementation.**
     - **Location:**
+        - Core shared components: `packages/luminarium-core-ui/src/components/`
-        - Shared reusable components: `src/components/common/`
+        - App-specific shared components: `src/components/common/`
         - Feature-specific components: `src/features/[feature]/components/`
-        - Generic UI primitives (if any): `src/components/ui/`
+        - App-specific UI primitives: `src/components/ui/`
     - **API Style:** New custom components should aim to follow Mantine's API conventions where applicable (e.g., prop naming for common features like `onClick`, `children`, `disabled`).

 - **Component Documentation:**